I am a Postdoctoral Scholar at Stanford University, co-advised by Scott Linderman and Christopher Ré.

-I build resource-efficient AI systems for science – in vision, timeseries, and text domains, fusing approaches from statistical ML and CS systems.
-Most notably, I worked on deep learning systems for tracking animal movement in videos - the Lightning Pose package (Nature Methods, 2024), scalability of Gaussian processes (ICML, 2021), and learning-forgetting tradeoffs in LLM finetuning for math and code generation (TMLR, 2024 (Featured Certification))
+I recently graduated from a PhD at Columbia’s Center for Theoretical Neuroscience, advised by John Cunningham and working closely with Liam Paninski.
+During that time, I worked on deep learning systems for tracking animal movement in videos - the Lightning Pose package (Nature Methods, 2024), scalability of Gaussian processes (ICML, 2021), and learning-forgetting tradeoffs in LLM finetuning (TMLR, 2024 (Featured Certification)).
+The latter work was done during my long internship at MosaicML / Databricks.

 Here is my CV.